 2. Family Scripture Study

-Family scripture study creates a perfect environment to teach principles of faith.
+Family scripture study creates a perfect environment to teach the principles of faith.
 Studying to understand the stories and lessons taught in the scriptures is one of the most powerful teaching opportunities.
 An important part of this consistent effort is to help our kids become familiar with the word of God.

 The scriptures speak the language of the Holy Ghost.
 Becoming fluent in this language requires consistent effort in studying and reading the scriptures daily.
 Understanding this language opens our hearts to the guidance the Holy Ghost has to offer.